kaz-utashiro/greple/README.md

         option --kanalist --color=never -o --join --re ':kana:[:kana:\n]+' help   --kanalist List up Katakana string

+Environment variable substitution is done for string specified by
+\`option' and \`define' directivies.
+Use Perl syntax __$ENV{NAME}__ for this purpose.
+You can use this to make a portable module.

 When _greple_ found `__CODE__` line in `.greplerc` file, the rest of the file is evaluated as a Perl program.
 You can define your own subroutines which can be used by __--inside__ and __--outside__ options.